Mellanox/sockperf/README.md

    options.
 Some of the options are generic autoconf options, while the sockperf specific options are prefixed with "SOCKPERF:" in the help text.

- * To enable test scripts
+ * To enable unit tests
    * `./configure --prefix=<path to install> --enable-test`

  * To enable the documentation